 This booklet describes the contest and states the official rules for this year.
 It is distributed to universities throughout the country.
 A companion booklet, Guide for Hosts and Judges, is distributed to hosts and provides directions for conducting a competition.

 The rules are intended to be prescriptive but may require some interpretation.
-The host should promptly inform all competitors and judges of questions and interpretations concerning the rules and other aspects of the competition.
-Interpretations must be in writing.
+The procedure for requesting clarification of the rules is described in section "XI Interpretation of Rules" (p.
+20).